Suppression and Recusancy

-In the centuries following the Reformation a number of unsuccessful attempts were made to re-establish the Carmelite Order in Britain.
-Many Carmelite missionaries shared the general persecution of Catholics in the country during Penal times.
+In the centuries following the Reformations, a number of unsuccessful attempts were made to re-establish the Carmelite Order in Britain.
+Many Carmelite missionaries shared the general persecution of recusant Catholics in the nations of Britain and Ireland during Penal Times.

-The 'English Mission' began in 1688 and there are references to it up to 1731 with Englishmen travelling to the Continent to join the Carmelites certainly up to 1762.
-A number of recusant Catholic women likewise travelled to the Continent to become Discalced Carmelite nuns.
+The Carmelite 'English Mission' began in 1688, and there are references to it up to 1731, with Englishmen travelling to the European Continent to join the Carmelite Order certainly up to 1762.
+A number of recusant Catholic English women likewise travelled to the Continent to become nuns of the Discalced Carmelite Order (O.C.D.).
 To read an article about the Carmelite presence in Britain between 1685 and 1740 please click here.

 Between 1864-79 a joint attempt to re-establish the Carmelite presence in Britain was made by the Irish and Lower German Provinces with a foundation in Merthyr Tydvil, Wales.
 Martin Bruton was a part of this project and died there in 1875.
 Around this time the Discalced Carmelite Order arrived in Britain for the first time, establishing a friary in the London borough of Kensington, and a monastery of nuns in the London borough of Notting Hill.

 The early years of the twentieth century also saw the development in Britain of the Corpus Christi Carmelite Sisters.
-Founded in the Midlands by Mother Mary Ellerker (Clare Perrins) in 1908, the sisters were affiliated to the Carmelite Order in 1927.
+Founded in the Midlands of England by Mother Mary Ellerker (Clare Perrins) in 1908, the sisters spread to the Caribbean and were affiliated to the Carmelite Order in 1927.

 A major desire of Carmelites worldwide was for the Order to return to Aylesford Priory in Kent.
-Ever since the Order's first General Chapter had been held there in 1247, Aylesford had enjoyed a reputation as something of a 'second Carmel'.
+Ever since the Order's first General Chapter had been held there in 1247, Aylesford had enjoyed a reputation as something of a 'second Carmel', closely associated with the memory of Saint Simon Stock.
 Becoming a private house at the Reformation, the Order was eventually able to purchase 'The Friars' in 1949.